(all amounts expressed in US dollars)

 Cash Position, Working Capital and Net Debt

-Consolidated cash and cash equivalents decreased to $9.3 million at March 31, 2022 from $13.7 million at December 31, 2021 mainly due to $2.4 million used in operating activities, $3.6 million of disbursed capital expenditures mainly related to the construction and development of Papomono, and partially offset by $1.4 million in proceeds from a portfolio investment.
+Consolidated cash and cash equivalents decreased to $6.8 million at June 30, 2022 from $13.7 million at December 31, 2021 mainly due to $3.5 million used in operating activities, $4.3 million of disbursed capital expenditures mainly related to the construction and development of Papomono, and $0.2 million of loans and borrowings repayments, all partially offset by $1.4 million in proceeds from a portfolio investment.

 The Company is substantially leveraged.
-The Company's net debt1 at March 31, 2022 was $68.6 million.
-The Company's debt position continued to increase as it capitalized interest and did not make scheduled interest payments on March 31, 2022.
+The Company's net debt1 at June 30, 2022 was $70.2 million.
+The Company's debt position continued to increase as it capitalized interest and did not make scheduled payments on June 30, 2022.

 Health and Safety

-For the three months ended March 31, 2022, there was one Lost-Time Incident.
+For the three months ended June 30, 2022, there was no Lost-Time Incidents.
 The Company and MTV devote considerable time and effort to ensure that workers and contractors return safely to their families after each shift.
 Safety statistics are monitored and compared to the country and peer averages, and MTV pro-actively engages in education and assessment to achieve a goal of zero lost-time incidents.

 The scientific and technical content contained in this news release is taken from the technical report (the "Technical Report") entitled “Minera Tres Valles Copper Project, Salamanca, Coquimbo Region, Chile NI 43-101 Technical Report” prepared by Dr Antonio Luraschi, RM CMC, Manager of Metallurgic Development and Senior Financial Analyst, Wood, Mr Alfonso Ovalle, RM CMC, Mining Engineer, Wood, Mr Michael G. Hester, FAusIMM, Vice President and Principal Mining Engineer, Independent Mining Consultants, Inc., Mr Enrique Quiroga, RM CMC, Mining Engineer, Q&Q Ltda, Mr Gabriel Vera, RM CMC, Metallurgical Process Consultant, GVMetallurgy, and Mr Sergio Alvarado, RM CMC, Consultant Geologist, General Manager and Partner, Geoinvestment Sergio Alvarado Casas E.I.R.L. all of whom were independent qualified persons as defined by NI 43-101 at the time the Technical Report was prepared.
 The Technical Report was filed by TVC on SEDAR (www.sedar.com) on December 14, 2018 and subsequently amended and restated on May 27, 2021.
 Readers are encouraged to read the Technical Report in its entirety.